home-assistant/home-assistant.io/source/_integrations/freebox.markdown

 ## Service

+### Service `freebox.reboot`

-A service is available to reboot your Freebox router.
+This service will reboot your Freebox router.
+It does not take any parameter.
+Be aware there is no confirmation.

 ## Switch